 Stark economic contractions combined with unprecedented spending measures will blow a deep hole in countries’ public finances.
 According to the IMF latest forecast, net public debt is to reach 85.3 per cent of GDP in 2020, up from 69.4 per cent in 2019.
 In the US, the institution forecasts general debt to hit 131.1 per cent of GDP, and Japan’s debt at astonishing 251.9 per cent.
 In the meantime, the global economy is expected to shrink by at least 3 per cent in 2020, and all countries’ standards of living are to deteriorate.

 But in yesterday’s fireside chat, the Fund’s chief backed the unprecedented spending as a necessary short-term tool to support the global economy.
 ‘Spend as much as you can but keep the receipts’, she said.
-In the post-covid19 environment, the narrative seems to have softened away from a free-market fundamentalism, and the IMF’s strict loan conditionality is suspended (for now).
-How is this important global institution to fulfill its mandate in the post-covid era?
+In the post-covid19 environment, the narrative seems to have softened away from free-market fundamentalism, and the IMF’s strict loan conditionality is suspended (for now).
+How is this important global institution to fulfil its mandate in the post-COVID era?

 The global ultra-low interest rate environment combined with the post-2009 fortified global banking system has been helping with sustaining debt.
 Countries with sound macroeconomic fundamentals do better, but overall, ‘we have managed to place a floor underneath the world economy’, said the IMF Chief.